KBRI-Neuroinformatics/WGAN-for--Synuclein-endothelial-cell/README.md

 ## Dependencies

-This software was originally designed and run on a system running Ubuntu 18.04 with Python 3.3.6.
-For neural network model training and interpretation, we used a single Nvidia GeForce GTX 980 Ti GPU, though we anticipate that other GPUs will also work.
-Standard python software packages used: Tensorflow (1.3.0), Keras (2.0.4), numpy (1.17.3), pandas (0.24.1), scipy (1.3.1), scikit-learn (0.21.3), matplotlib (3.1.2), seaborn (0.9.0), h5py (2.9.0).
-We additionally used the following Python software packages available here: [IntegratedGradients](https://github.com/hiranumn/IntegratedGradients), and [GSEApy](https://pypi.org/project/gseapy/).
+This software was originally designed and run on a system running Ubuntu 18.04 with Python 3.3.9.
+For neural network model training and interpolation, we used a single NVIDIA® Quadro RTX 5000 (16GB GDDR6) GPU, though we anticipate that other GPUs will also work.
+Standard python software packages used: Tensorflow (2.2.0), numpy (1.19.5), pandas (1.1.5), scipy (1.4.1), scikit-learn (0.24.2), matplotlib (3.2.2), seaborn (0.11.1).

 ## Acknowledgments